Alimul-Mahfuz/E-learning/README.md

-# Basic elearning website with raw PHP, JAVASCRIPT, HTML, CSS and AJAX.
+# Basic E-learning website with raw PHP, JAVASCRIPT, HTML, CSS and AJAX.

+where a student can create a profile and took his favourite courses form professional teachers.

 ##### This is homepage of website